tlswg/tls13-spec/draft-ietf-tls-tls13.md

 : The application data.
 This data is transparent and treated as an independent block to be dealt with by the higher-level protocol specified by the type field.

-padded_fragment
-: The application data, combined with the padding for the record.
 {:br }

 Implementations MUST NOT send zero-length fragments of Handshake or Alert types.
 Zero-length fragments of Application data MAY be sent as they are potentially useful as a traffic analysis countermeasure.

-### Record Padding

-The handshake_padded and application_data_padded record types allow optional padding to be specified to inflate the size of the encrypted record.
-The PaddedFragment struct specifies two bytes to define the length of padding present, followed by the application data, and finally the padding itself.

-[[[Options:
- - PKCS5 style padding, where it's application data followed by two-byte repeating octets that specify the length.
- - Padding could be required to be all zeros but implementations MAY NOT/SHOULD NOT verify this
- - Padding could be all zeros and implementations MUST verify this

-Specifying the length preceeding and then ignore the padding will hopefully yield simpler code, but the authors don't have strong feelings here. ]]]

-The padding sent will be authenticated by the record protection mechanism but MUST NOT be validated against any particular algorithm.
-However, when calculating hashes of handshake messages, the padding MUST be included in the hash.
-This is to prevent timing attacks that may be able to distinguish amount of padding present.

-The presence of padding does not adjust the record size limitations, except to decrease the maximum size of fragment from 2^14 to 2^14 - 2 (because of the additional two bytes used to specify the padding length.)

-Implementations MUST accept handshake_padded and application_data_padded
-records, and MAY send them.
-To prevent ambiguities when conducting the handshake, implementations MUST NOT send handshake_padded records containing only padding.
-Implementations MAY send application_data_padded records containing only padding and no underlying data.
-Padded records MAY contain no padding at all.

-Choosing a padding algorithm that suggests when and how much to pad is outside the scope of the specification.
-Later documents may define padding selection algorithms, or define a padding policy request mechanism through TLS extensions or some other means.

-Throughout the document, whenthe handshake and application_data record layers are mentioned, these are interchangable with their padded variants unless otherwise specified.

 ###  Record Payload Protection